freem/nes_corelib/examples/02_helloSpr/readme.txt

 used.
 As this is meant to be a basic "Hello World", the sprites don't move or do anything.

+(This code is broken; it's going to take me a bit to fix it, so please be patient.)

 ================================================================================
 [Files]
 _c.bat				Batch file for compiling with asm6